-ANSWER: Stating how to become more like Jesus is straightforward.
+Answer: Stating how to become more like Jesus is straightforward.
 The difficulty, however, is putting what God says into practice!
 One, albeit formulaic, way to become like our Savior is through prayer, Bible study, fasting, and meditation.

 Talking primarily with God the Father, but also with Jesus, helps us understand their will.
 It aids us in conforming our lives to be like Christ.
-One thing we should always remember is that our discussions with God can and DO make a difference not only in us but also in the lives of others (James 4:2).
+One thing we should always remember is that our discussions with God can and do make a difference not only in us but also in the lives of others (James 4:2).

 Occasional fasting can bring us closer to God and refocus our priorities to be more in line with his will.
 It can help us gain a bigger picture of what truly is important in life.
 Meditation is the act of focusing our minds to think deeply about how God's precious truth applies to our lives.
 It is one way we can spiritually digest what the Bible teaches and further our pursuit of becoming more like Jesus.